“I never wanted to teach. In fact, when I was younger as a pianist, I wanted to be a pianist.”

-After all, most of these kids have been singing together for the past 8 to10 years.
+After all, most of these kids have been singing together for the past 8-10 years.

 “Chorus is an opportunity, you join because your friends are there and you want to sing.
 But when you come to YPC, once you join us, something starts to transform,” Nuñez says.
 “It’s a little bit more than just singing and that’s what we’re all about.”

-Raised in Washington Heights in a single-parent household, Nuñez's mother bought him a piano from the Salvation Army to keep him and his older brother out of trouble.
+Raised in Washington Heights in a single-parent household, his mother bought him a piano from the Salvation Army to keep Francisco and his older brother out of trouble.

 ”It was in terrible condition, but it worked enough for me,” he says.
 “Little by little, they started to figure out that I actually had a talent for the piano and she got piano teachers for me and she would clean their homes in return for the piano lessons.”